Accessibility settings

 discover the cultural and heritage richness of this valuable space for reflection and

-education regarding heritage and the city,” highlights Daniela Contreras, Head of
+education about heritage and the city,” says Daniela Contreras, Head of

 Marketing at Mall Barrio Independencia.